Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

+By taking derivatives of objective in Equation \ref{eqn:total_discrepancy} with respect to each layer of neurons, one can derive vectors of special neurons called ``error neurons'', or $\mathbf{e}_\ell$ (derivation provided in the appendix).
+These neurons measure the difference between the post-activity values of one set of neurons $\mathbf{z}_\ell$ with a corresponding set of target activity values $\mathbf{y}_\ell$.
+These error units can then be used to form the backbone of a two-phase learning process, using only forward operations: 1) a target generation phase aided by the use of synaptic parameters that transmit mismatch signals across the system, and 2) a local weight update that does not require knowledge of the point-wise derivatives of the ANN's layer-wise activities.

-One particularly powerful and previously unexplored aspect of the discrepancy framework is that the target generation process is independent of the nonlinear mapping $f_\Theta(\mathbf{x})$ we are optimizing.
-This means that, when conducting credit assignment, we are not constrained by the target network's forward inference process as is the case for the popular backprop algorithm, which forces us to utilize specific neural circuitry that follows from applying the chain rule of calculus.
-This ties to backprop's need for a long global feedback pathway that runs an error signal computed at the output back along the same weights used to forward propagate information \cite{ororbia2018conducting}.
-This is not only quite neuro-biologically implausible but it is the central cause of the well-known vanishing/exploding gradient problem \cite{glorot2010understanding} since a single error signal must traverse backwards using the same forward weights/parameters along the define the information propagation pathway of $f_\Theta(\mathbf{x})$, constantly multiplied by the local derivatives of each layer it passes through.
+One particularly powerful and previously unexplored aspect of the discrepancy framework is that the target generation process is not constrained to be symmetrical to the feed-forward phase that computes $f_\Theta(\mathbf{x})$.
+This means that, when conducting credit assignment, error information is not constrained to trace backwards the same pathway taken by the signals that propagated forward through the network during inference.
+This sharply contrasts with backprop, which requires derivative information to move back along a global feedback pathway that starts from the network's output units back along the same weights used to forward propagate information , a specific error circuitry that follows from applying the chain rule of calculus to the output cost function.
+This global feedback pathway is not only neuro-biologically implausible but it is the central cause of the well-known vanishing/exploding gradient problem \cite{glorot2010understanding} since a single error signal traversing back along the central information propagation pathway of $f_\Theta(\mathbf{x})$ is constantly multiplied by the local derivatives of each layer that it passes through.
 In our learning framework, error signals are instead transmitted to the regions/layers of the subgraphs that require them through the use of what we call \emph{skip-error connections}.
 Skip-error synapses facilitate a direct transmission of mismatch signals computed by neurons at any layer $i$ directly to any layer $j$, serving as a short-circuit pathway.
 One could also interpret these short-circuit pathways as ``error highways'', inspired by the forward synaptic skip connections used to improve the stability of learning deep ANNs via backprop \cite{srivastava2015highway}.